Comment Letters

 TreePAC Public Comment on Seattle’s Comprehensive Plan Environmental Impact Statement.
 Best viewed in full screen mode.

-Public Comment letters from Rob Zisette, Aquatic Scientist, Representative Gerry Pollet, 46th District, and Seattle Green Spaces Coalition on Seattle’s Comprehensive Plan Environmental Impact Statement.
+EIS Public Comments from Rob Zisette, Aquatic Scientist, Representative Gerry Pollet, 46th District, and Seattle Green Spaces Coalition on Seattle’s Comprehensive Plan Environmental Impact Statement.
 Best viewed in full screen mode.